Alabama seeks to be 1st state to execute an inmate this year - WTMJ

 ATMORE, Ala.
 (AP) — Alabama would be the first state to carry out an execution this year if allowed to proceed with plans to put an inmate to death late Thursday for the shotgun slaying of a woman decades ago.

+It was unclear if the scheduled execution of Willie B. Smith III would proceed late Thursday night.
+The state faces a midnight deadline to administer the death penalty, but around 10 p.m.
+CDT the U.S. Supreme Court had not ruled on the state’s request to lift a lower court stay and injunction blocking the execution from taking place.

-Alabama asked the U.S. Supreme Court earlier Thursday to lift an appellate court stay blocking the scheduled evening execution of Willie B. Smith III from taking place.
-The state also asked justices to vacate an injunction banning the state from proceeding with the execution unless Smith is allowed to have his personal pastor in the execution chamber with him.
+Alabama also had asked justices to vacate an injunction banning the state from proceeding with the execution unless Smith is allowed to have his personal pastor in the execution chamber with him.

 Smith’s lawyers asked the court to uphold both orders, which were issued by the 11th U.S. Circuit Court of Appeals.
 The court had not ruled well after the scheduled 6 p.m.
 CDT execution time.
 Alabama could proceed with the execution Thursday night only if the stay were lifted before midnight.